How to easily upload bat flight records to iNaturalist

 Dr Tom August from the Biological Record Centre has created a website called Bat2iNat to solve this problem of uploading recordings made with an Echo Meter Touch (EMT) to iNaturalist.

 This logs into iNaturalist using an ID and allows multiple wav files to be uploaded as a batch.
-As the batch is processed Bat2iNat extracts the metadata (in GUANO format) from the EMT wav file and processes this to automatically add a new iNaturalist record that includes:
+As the batch is processed Bat2iNat extracts the metadata (in GUANO format) from the .Wav file and processes this to automatically adds a new iNaturalist record that includes:

-- Species name (taken from the filename, Bat2iNat does not AutoId species)
+• Species name, taken from the files metadata (Bat2iNat does not AutoId species)

-- A version of the original wav file truncated to the bat call section
+• A version of the original wav file

 During a meeting with Tom, he stressed that Bat2iNat does not save or record iNaturalist login IDs (you have to log in every time) and that the code is open source on GitHub so anyone can verify this.